Gerald Brisco

 Floyd Gerald "Jerry" Brisco (born September 19, 1946) is an American retired professional wrestler.
-Brisco is best known for his time in the wrestling promotion WWE, where he was a backstage producer, and, during the 1990s, an on-screen character, working alongside Pat Patterson as the "stooges" for the Mr. McMahon character (portrayed by former WWE CEO and Chairman Vince McMahon).
+Brisco is best known for his time in the wrestling promotion WWE, where he was a backstage producer and on-screen character.
 He was most recently a WWE talent scout where he focused on exclusively recruiting amateur wrestlers into the company.

-Debuting in 1969, Brisco wrestled for multiple National Wrestling Alliance (NWA) territories throughout the 1970s and early-1980s, in particular Championship Wrestling from Florida and Mid-Atlantic Championship Wrestling, winning dozens of championships.
+Debuting in 1969, Brisco wrestled for multiple National Wrestling Alliance (NWA) territories throughout the 1970s and early-1980s, in particular Championship Wrestling from Florida and Mid-Atlantic Championship Wrestling.
 Throughout his career, he teamed with his elder brother Jack as The Brisco Brothers.
-After retiring in 1985, Brisco moved into a backstage role with the World Wrestling Federation (now WWE).
+After retiring as a wrestler in 1985, Brisco moved into a backstage role with the World Wrestling Federation (now WWE).
 He had a late career resurgence between 1997 and 2000 alongside fellow veteran wrestler Pat Patterson as the onscreen "stooge" of WWE chairman Vince McMahon.
-Both Briscos were inducted into the WWE Hall of Fame in 2008.
+He was inducted into the WWE Hall of Fame alongside his brother in 2008.